Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Discussion

 \subsubsection{Pulsar Wind -- Accretion Flow Interaction?}

 A scenario for the high mode of J1023 suggests the presence of an active rotation-powered pulsar, an accretion disk, and a compact jet.
-In this scenario, the observed X-ray, UV, and optical pulses originate from synchrotron emission at the surface of a shock region formed where the pulsar particle wind -- modulated at the NS spin period -- collides with the inner accretion flow \citep{papitto19,Veledina19}.
+In this scenario, the observed X-ray, UV, and optical pulses originate from synchrotron emission at a boundary region where the pulsar electromagnetic wind -- modulated at the NS spin period -- collides with the inner accretion flow \citep{papitto19,Veledina19}.
 This interaction is thought to occur just beyond the light cylinder radius (the distance at which corotation with the pulsar becomes physically impossible), which is $\simeq$80\,km for J1023.
-The observed lag of $\simeq$150\,$\mu$s between optical and X-ray pulses is suggested to originate from differences in the cooling timescales of synchrotron photons at these energies, given the expected magnetic field strength at the shock \citep{papitto19, illiano23}.
-A compact jet is launched, emitting partially self-absorbed synchrotron radiation from radio to infrared frequencies.
-Previous work shows that the shock emission contributes $\simeq$5\% of the optical flux and $\simeq$90\% of the soft X-ray flux, while the compact jet emission accounts for $\simeq$2.5$\%$ in the optical band and $\simeq$10\% in soft X-rays \citep{Baglio2023}.
+The observed lag of $\simeq$150\,$\mu$s between optical and X-ray pulses is suggested to originate from differences in the cooling timescales of synchrotron photons at these energies, given the expected magnetic field strength at the boundary region \citep{papitto19, illiano23}.
+A compact jet is launched likely near the compact object, emitting partially self-absorbed synchrotron radiation from radio to infrared frequencies.
+Previous work shows that the emission at the boundary region contributes $\simeq$3\% of the optical flux and $\simeq$83\% of the 0.3--10\,keV flux, while the compact jet emission accounts for $\simeq$2.5$\%$ in the optical band and $\simeq$17\% in the 0.3--10\,keV energy band \citep{Baglio2023}.

 Electrons spiraling along toroidal magnetic field lines around the jet axis emit synchrotron radiation, with the polarization oriented perpendicular to the field lines.
-Given this magnetic field geometry and the orbital inclination of J1023, calculations indicate that the expected polarization degree should not exceed $\simeq$25\% \citep{Veledina_Pelissier2024,Lyutikov2005,Krawczynski2022}.
+Given this magnetic field geometry and the orbital inclination of J1023, calculations indicate that the expected polarization degree should not exceed $\simeq$25\% \citep{Veledina_Pelissier2025,Lyutikov2005,Krawczynski2022}.
 In the $R$-band, this translates to a maximum polarization degree of $\simeq$0.6\%, which is lower than the average optical polarization observed for J1023.
 In the \ixpe\ energy band, the limit is $\simeq$3\%, again below our measured value.
 Hence, based on these considerations, we rule out the compact jet as the main source of the observed polarization.